CopilotC-Nvim/CopilotChat.nvim/README.md

   system_prompt = 'COPILOT_INSTRUCTIONS', -- System prompt to use (can be specified manually in prompt via /).

-  model = 'gpt-4o-2024-11-20', -- Default model to use, see ':CopilotChatModels' for available models (can be specified manually in prompt via $). sticky = nil, -- Default sticky prompt or array of sticky prompts to use at start of every new chat.
+  model = 'gpt-4o-2024-11-20', -- Default model to use, see ':CopilotChatModels' for available models (can be specified manually in prompt via $). group = 'copilot', -- Default group of tools or array of groups to use (can be specified manually in prompt via @). sticky = nil, -- Default sticky prompt or array of sticky prompts to use at start of every new chat (can be specified manually in prompt via >).

   temperature = 0.1, -- GPT result temperature
   headless = false, -- Do not write to chat buffer and use history (useful for using custom processing)